How much does it cost to reinstate FMCSA authority?

 The $80 fee is the easy part

-The FMCSA reinstatement filing fee under 49 CFR §387.313 is a flat $80, regardless of how long the authority has been inactive or what caused the revocation.
-The fee is paid through the L&I portal at the same time you file new insurance evidence.
+The FMCSA reinstatement filing fee under 49 CFR §360.3T(f)(52) is a flat $80, regardless of how long the authority has been inactive or what caused the revocation.
+The fee is paid to FMCSA - through its MOTUS registration system as of May 2026 - at the same time you file new insurance evidence.
 It is non-refundable.

 The real cost driver is whatever caused the revocation.
 Insurance lapse is the leading cause.
 Once insurance is reinstated and the new BMC-91X / MCS-90 lands at FMCSA, the $80 fee plus a clean BOC-3 brings the authority back active in 3–7 business days.